 Fire Station 3: 19159 E. Queen Creek Road

-Pending approval of the fiscal year (FY) 18/19 budget (summer 2018), Queen Creek Fire & Medical (QCFMD) will open a fire station at 980 W. Combs Road to service the eastern areas of Town.
-A new engine and staffing will be in place to service the new fire station, which is scheduled to open in January 2019.
+Queen Creek Fire & Medical (QCFMD) will open a fire station at 980 W. Combs Road to service the eastern areas of Town.
+A new engine and staffing will be in place to service the new fire station, which is scheduled to open in February 2019.
 Additionally, QCFMD anticipates the opening of a fire station at Queen Creek and Signal Butte in early 2020.

 Homeowners insurance rates are formulated based on a variety of factors, including Insurance Services Office, or ISO, ratings.
 Based on a scale from one to 10, with one being the best.
 QCFMD has one of the lowest ISO ratings in Arizona, currently a two.
 The fire station at 980 W. Combs will be just over one mile from both entrances to Encanterra and will also serve the entire east side of Queen Creek.
 As a result, Encanterra would receive QCFMD’s ISO rating of a two.
 The fire station on Queen Creek and Signal Butte is just over five miles from Encanterra.